-The computer science sequence is designed to complement almost all, if not all, CMC majors.
-It provides a substantial course of study in both the theory and practice of computing, beginning with the fundamental concepts and elementary programming using modern programming languages such as Java, C++, Python, and Scheme, and culminating in courses emphasizing both the abstract principles of computer science as well as building systems and applications using modern software development methodologies and tools.
+CMC does not itself offer a major in computer science.
+As a member of the Claremont Colleges, CMC students wishing to major in CS can do so by completing the CS major at either Pomona or Harvey Mudd College.
+CMC does offer a Computer Science sequence, which is an abbreviated set of six courses that provide a substantial course of study in both the theory and practice of computing, beginning with the fundamental concepts and elementary programming using modern programming languages such as Java, C++, Python, and Scheme.
+The sequence culminate in courses emphasizing both the abstract principles of computer science as well as building systems and applications using modern software development methodologies and tools.
 Completion of the sequence is listed on students’ transcripts.